jca02266/lha/README.md

 ## rewrite the source of header.c

-header.c has been rewritten.
-In addition to the above changes The following bugs have been fixed since LHa for UNIX 1.14i.
+The header.c has been rewritten.
+In addition to the above changes, the following bugs have been fixed since the LHa for UNIX 1.14i.

 ### Fixed bugs in level 2 header